apollo

 unsafe

-TOPIRAMATE is a Category D pregnancy drug.
-It is not recommended for use during pregnancy as it may cause an increase in the risk of the cleft lip that is a congenital disability in the unborn baby.
+Topiramate is not recommended during pregnancy, as it may increase the risk of birth defects (like cleft palate and cleft lip) in the unborn baby.

 • Safety Warning